 The leaves are changing and the wool sweaters are coming out of their drawers, but there’s more to fall than the warm and fuzzies.
 The big December holidays and the New Year will be here before you know it.
-So it’s best to start planning now so you can get one step ahead of your competitors and rake in those holiday sales.
+This year is also poised to be a big year for online sales.
+Whether you are selling your goods online only, or a combination of online and in person, it’s best to start planning now so you can get one step ahead of your competitors and rake in those holiday sales.

 We’ve rounded up a few things you can do now to knock it out of the park once the holiday mayhem starts.
 Cha-ching.